 Despite the fact that I haven’t kept up with this show in many years, I still really enjoy it.
 I love shows about pirates and the added ‘magic’ abilities make for some fantastic battles.
 The characters are also pretty memorable and fun, even if a few tend to fall of into cliché-land.

-Even though Nami didn’t join the crew quite yet, this is also the introduction of Nami as she is seen following their adventures while trying to score some treasure as well as the map to the Grand Line, the area where One Piece supposedly is.
+Even though Nami didn’t join the crew quite yet, this is also her introduction as she is seen following their adventures while trying to score some treasure as well as the map to the Grand Line, the area where One Piece supposedly is.
 I’m usually somewhat annoyed when we get character introductions with no interactions with the main characters, but her roles were pretty okay.

 Coby’s side-plot was fairly memorable, and it did serve as a cool introduction to Luffy.
 I kinda wish Coby had stuck around for a while, but, considering his goals, it really wouldn’t make sense for him to be a bigger part of the plot unless they made some sort of ‘friends with the enemy’ type of deal.